ryansama/Recipe-Finder-Web-App/README.md

 As is the standard for high-fidelity prototypes, no real data is stored, collected, or shown in the RecipeFinder prototype.
 The prototype should be used to view where and how data would be shown to the user.

-<span style="color:red;">Please note that there is an issue with running this web app with Firefox, Safari, and IE where the some elements overlap each other.
+<span style="color:red;">Please note that there is an issue with running this web app with Firefox, Safari, and IE where some elements overlap each other.
 Therefore, please access this app with <b>Google Chrome</b> for guarenteed optimum functionality.</span>

 ---